Funds directly benefit coastal conservation, education, and recreation programs.

 Did you know that the California Coastal Commission offers a

-on permit application fees for green building projects?
+40% discount on permit application fees for green building projects?